Transport in the Netherlands: Pipelines

 The distribution network for natural gas is the most dense in Europe and of very high quality, with a total length of 12,200 kilometres of transmission pipelines and 136,400 kilometres of distribution pipelines.
 A technical investigation has concluded that the existing Dutch high-pressure gas infrastructure could feasibly be converted for transport of hydrogen in the future.

+The Netherlands has a well-developed pipeline network essential for transporting natural gas, oil, chemicals, and CO2.
+Natural gas transmission network is managed by Gasunie Transport Services (GTS), it connects gas producers, storage facilities, and major consumers across the country.
+The network is divided into two main systems, catering to different types of gas.
+The low-calorific gas system primarily supplies households, while the high-calorific gas system serves industries and power plants.

+Oil pipelines transport crude oil from the Port of Rotterdam to refineries in the Netherlands, Belgium, and Germany.
+Pernis Chemical Complex is interconnected by pipelines transporting various chemical feedstocks and products between different industrial facilities.
+In addition, Organic CO2 for Assimilation by Plants (OCAP) is a notable CO2 transport system that supplies purified CO2 from industrial sources to greenhouses in the Westland area for enhancing plant growth.

 Government

 Transport in the Netherlands falls under the Ministry of Infrastructure and Water Management.
 With regard to public transport, not involving national rail, a total of 14 public bodies have been delegated the authority to grant concessions to public transport operators, namely the twelve provinces, plus the two transport-regions specifically for Amsterdam and Rotterdam / The Hague.
 These 14 parties are united in a cooperation called "DOVA" (Decentrale Openbaar Vervoer Autoriteiten), or "Decentralised Public Transport Authorities".
 The provinces in turn sometimes delegate this authority to their municipalities.

 Roads are controlled by authorities at all four administrative levels in the Netherlands.
 About 5,200 km of national roads (Rijkswegen) are controlled by central national government agency Rijkswaterstaat, and the country's twelve provinces manage about 7,800 km of provincial roads.
 Most motorways are national roads, and the remaining national roads are mostly expressways.
 Only a few motorways are provincial ones, and they are much shorter and serve mostly regional traffic.
 Frequently, they were previously national roads.

 Municipal roads make up the bulk of the network, totalling some 120,000 km.
 They are mostly local roads.
 Aside from the division in provinces, the Netherlands is also divided in 21 water management boards.
 Together with miscellaneous authorities, they own and control another 7,500 km of roads.
 For some roads, it is because they are a physical element of water barriers, like dikes and dams while others provide primary access to critical water control structures and may not be open to the public.